kchen53/pomodoro_planner/Sprints/sprint3.md

 ### Frontend:
 * Timer funtionality implemented
 * Login mostly completed
-* Calendar now displays
+* Calendar now displays and is interactive
 * Deafult home page
 * Day events display on the session page
 * Added spotify playist on session page
+* To Do list now has checkboxes
+* Sessions page is correctly oriented with the date at the top and components beneath it

 ### Backend: